The Input Panel

 - the saturation index (SI)

-These data are stored together with the element concentrations in one and the same input-water file.
+These data are stored together with the element concentrations in the same input-water file.

 Element Concentrations.
 The major elements are arranged in two columns: